RGomes98/FrontendAssessment/README.md

-# Desafio Técnico - Front End - EADSKILL
+# Desafio Técnico - Frontend - EADSKILL

 ## To Do: